|Date of Birth||9 December 1928, Queens, New York City, New York, USA|

 Mini Bio (1)

-Dick Van Patten has been acting since he was a child.
+Dick Van Patten began acting as a child.
 He made his first of 27 Broadway appearances, at age seven, in "Tapestry in Grey".
-Since then, he has appeared in many films, including Freaky Friday (1976), with Jodie Foster; Robin Hood: Men in Tights (1993) and Spaceballs (1987).
+After, he appeared in many films, including Freaky Friday (1976), with Jodie Foster; Robin Hood: Men in Tights (1993) and Spaceballs (1987).
 His TV credits include his starring role on the hit 80's comedy-drama, Eight Is Enough (1977), where he played "Tom Bradford" - the patriarchal head of the pack.
-Dick is also the author of several bestselling books, including "How To Get Your Child Into Show Business" and his autobiography, "Eight Isn't Enough".
+Dick also authored several bestselling books, including "How To Get Your Child Into Show Business" and his autobiography, "Eight Isn't Enough".
 Dick is also known for starting (by lending his name to) "Natural Balance", a line of high-end dog food that is intended to be indistinguishable from stews and other dishes, that are normally intended for human consumption.
-Dick is married to former The June Taylor Dancers' Pat Van Patten (nee Poole) and recently celebrated his 60th wedding anniversary.
+Dick was married to former The June Taylor Dancers' Pat Van Patten (nee Poole) for over 60 years.
 They have three sons: Nels Van Patten, James Van Patten and Vincent Van Patten.

 - IMDb Mini Biography By: Jeff Ballard Public Relations (2014)